 Consider the following schema

 where the symbol of resistor with two arrows pointing to it is a symbol of photoresistor.
-Taking the photoresistor with resistance between 0kO in the full light and about 10kΩ in the dark accompanied by 10kO resistor, we will get 0.0V when there is full light and 2.88V in the full dark.
-If accompanying resistor has 1kO, we will get 0.62V when there is full light and 4.86V in the full dark.
+Taking the photoresistor with resistance between 0kO in the full light and about 10kΩ in the dark accompanied by 10kO resistor and powered by 5V power source, I got 0.0V when there was full light and 2.88V in the full dark.
+If accompanying resistor was 1kO, I got 0.62V when there was full light and 4.86V in the full dark.

 R1 | Voltage in full | |